VladimirSiv/VladimirSiv.github.io/_posts/2023-04-24-auth-in-farm-stack.md

 dashboard applications.
 The complete code example is provided at [marmelab/ra-in-memory-jwt](https://github.com/marmelab/ra-in-memory-jwt/tree/master/demo){:target="_blank"}.

-It was really interesting reading about this approach and understanding how it works.
+It was really interesting to read about this approach and understanding how it works.
 However, as I already mentioned in the Introduction section, implementing all of this for my personal project is maybe an overkill.